-If the applicant has an established, commercially available, training package, upgrade certification, or re-certification program for current employees and/or union or trade association members, then the applicant is eligible to use the unit cost method of budgeting.
+If the applicant has a commercially available, established, training package, upgrade certification, or re-certification program for current employees and/or union or trade association members, then the applicant is eligible to use the unit cost method of budgeting.
 If this method is elected, DOCUMENTATION of the following conditions must be included with your proposal:

-- 1. Existence of the training program/package prior to announced availability of STEP funding; and - 2.
-Recognition of the training by an industry or trade union association, or state or federal educational accrediting organization; and - 3.
+- Existence of the training program/package prior to announced availability of STEP funding; and - 2.
+Recognition of the training by an industry or trade union association, state or federal educational accrediting organization; and - 3.
 Detailed Description of the course and its content in a printed syllabus, promotional brochure or catalog; and - 4.
 Evidence that the training program or package has been provided or sold to significant numbers of participants from the general public or union/association membership, and at the same price as proposed/offered in the STEP proposal.

-NOTE: New or customized programs are not eligible for the unit cost method of budgeting.
+NOTE: New or customized programs budgeting. are not eligible for the unit cost method of

-, u may use a unit cost p ace and you have documented the above er trainee.
-Simply multiply your unit cost by
+n already in place and you have documented the abe a unit cost per trainee.
+Simply multiply your unit co

-Unit Cost \$
+Unit Co \$ -

-No. of Trainees X
+No. of T rainees X -

-TOTAL UNIT COST =
+TOTAL U INIT COST =